pitfail/pitfail-reports/report2/report2.md

 UC-20   Vote                    0%            Voting has not been implemented yet.
 UC-21   Vote by Tweet           0%            Voting has not been implemented yet.
 UC-22   Derivative Designer     25%           Partially implemented, but not lacks important
-                                              functionalities and an intuiative design.
+                                              functionalities and an intuitive design.
 UC-23   Accept derivative       75%           Basic functionality is present.
 Need to expand to
                                               allow counter-offers and to be updated for newer versions of the implemented derivatives.